karslioguzhan/Programming-Principles-and-Practice-Using-Cpp/Review.md

     * Like every skill based activity programming need practice to refine and learn the skill.
     * It is necessary to learn from errors, which only possible if someone codes for its own.

+# Chapter 3: Objects, Types, and Values
+1. What is meant by the term prompt?
+    * A request for example inserting a char or number into command prompt

+2. Which operator do you use to read into a variable?
+    * ">>"

+3. If you want the user to input an integer value into your program for a variable named number, what are two lines of code you could write to ask the user to do it and to input the value into your program?
+    * std::cout << "Enter a interger: "
+    * std::cin >> number;

+4. What is \n called and what purpose does it serve?
+    * This is a linebreak in C++ Strings.

+5. What terminates input into a string?
+    * A white space

+6. What terminates input into an integer?
+    * A character which is not an digit.

+7. How would you write
+    * std::cout << "Hello, " << first_name << "!\n";

+8. What is a object?
+    * A Object is some memory that holds a value of a given type.

+9. What is a literal?
+     * Notation for values of bool, character types, integer types, or floating-point type.
+Literals represent values of various types.
+For example, the literal 12 represents the integer value “twelve”, “Morning” represents the character string value Morning, and true represents the Boolean value true.

+10. What kind of of literals are there?
+    * Decimal
+    * Octac where the digits starts with 0 example: 012
+    * Hexadecimal where the digits starts with 0x/0X example: 0x12
+    * Binary where the bits starts with 0b/0B example 0b0011

+11. What is a variable?
+    * A variable is a named object with type.

+12. What are typical sizes for a char, an int, and a double?
+    *  char = 1 Byte
+    *  int = 4 Byte
+    *  double = 8 Byte

+13. What measures do we use for the size of small entities in memory, such as ints and strings?
+    * Byte

+14. What is the difference between = and ==?
+    * The = is the assignment operator which assings the righthand side with the variable on the left (lefthand side).
+    * == is a equality operator which checks if both sides are identical

+15. What is a definition?
+    * Is a declartion that sets aside memory for an object.
+A Definition is when a variable name is declared and a value is initialized.

+16. What is an initialization and how does it differ from an assignment?
+    *  A initialization creates an object with an value in memory.
+A assignment assigns a value to a variable.
+    *  Initialization (giving a variable its initial value)
+    *  Assignment (giving a variable a new value)

+17. What is string concatenation and how do you make it work in C++?
+    * A string concatenation is adding two strings together.
+For C++ strings you can use the + operator.

+18. Which of the following are legal names in C++?
+If a name is not legal, why not?
+    *  2_For_1_special --> A variable name cannot start with a number
+    *  latest things --> whitespaces are illegal for variable names
+    *  the_$12_method --> non ASCII characters are illegal
+    *  correct? --> non ASCII characters are illegal

+19. Give five examples of legal names that you shouldn’t use because they are likely to cause confusion.
+    * Giving to short variable names like x.
+You shouldn’t also not use string, int etc. because it can be confused with the standard libary.

+20. What are some good rules for choosing name?
+    * Your variable name should be understandable without to become too long.
+Also stick with your nameing style.
+Do not use All Caps because it is used for makros.

+21. What is type safety and why is it important?
+    * Every object is given a type when it is defined.
+A program — or a part of a program — is type-safe when objects are used only according to the rules for their type.
+Unfortunately, there are ways of doing operations that are not type-safe.
+For example, using a variable before it has been initialized is not considered type-safe.

+22. Why can conversion from double to int be a bad thing?
+    * Because double contains more information than int a conversion can loss data.
+For example: 12.1 --> 12

+23. Define a rule to help decide if a conversion from one type to another is safe or unsafe.
+    *  A conversion should be unsafe when the target type have less memory than the source.